 Comply with the correct procedures, policies, and health and safety regulations.

-B.A. or B.S. degree in Biology, Neuroscience or other appropriate science discipline.
+Bachelor of Arts or Science degree in Biology, Neuroscience or other appropriate science discipline.

 Previous experience working in a research laboratory setting desirable.